 From Braintree Payments to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Braintree Payments data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Braintree Payments to Redshift, Braintree Payments to BigQuery, Braintree Payments to Azure SQL Data Warehouse, Braintree Payments to PostgreSQL, Braintree Payments to Panoply, and Braintree Payments to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Braintree Payments to Redshift, Braintree Payments to BigQuery, Braintree Payments to Azure Synapse Analytics, Braintree Payments to PostgreSQL, Braintree Payments to Panoply, and Braintree Payments to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Braintree Payments to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Braintree Payments data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Braintree Payments with Grafana.
+With just a few clicks, Stitch starts extracting your Braintree Payments data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.